AMReX-Fluids/AMReX-Hydro/Docs/source/index.rst

 AMReX-Hydro is set of routines that support the construction of convective terms for incompressible and low Mach number flow modeling.
-It supports cartesian coordinates with (or without) embedded boundaries and R-Z coordinate systems.
+It supports Cartesian coordinates with (or without) embedded boundaries and R-Z coordinate systems.
-It's feely available
+It's freely available
 on GitHub: https://github.com/AMReX-Codes/AMReX-Hydro .

 AMReX-Hydro is built on top of AMReX: https://github.com/AMReX-Codes/amrex ,